 The Brandenburg Gate

 A trip to Berlin wouldn't be complete without a trip to the iconic Brandenburg Gate.
 From the Berliner Dom it’s a 20 minute walk or a quick 5 minute bus ride down the famous Unter Den Linden to the Gate.
-The 18th century triumphal arch was buit between 1788 and 1791 by the Prussian King Fredrick William II.
+The 18th century triumphal arch was built between 1788 and 1791 by the Prussian King Fredrick William II.

 The famous statue of the goddess Victory driving a chariot of four horses was removed and shipped off to Paris by Napoleon Bonaparte before returning to Berlin after that city's capture by Prussian soldiers in 1814.
 The gate was also a central part of Hitler's propaganda before World War 2.
 It survived the war, albeit damaged and was then behind the wall in East Berlin until re-unification in 1989.